IntervalMedia/iOS-ModMenu-Imgui-NoJB/README.md

 # iOS-Theos-ModMenuTemp-NoJB

 ## Komaru ModMenu Temp
-I did **NOT** write the majority of this.
+I did **NOT** write a majority of this.
-Made for jailed iOS devices
-designed primarily for ARK
+Made for jailed/NonJB iOS devices originally designed for ARK
 Floating menu button
 simple C-Style casts
+easily understandable
-easy usage
+UE4 usage examples

+Posted due to a lack of iOS MM templates
 ---

 ### Usage